John Ralfs

 John Ralfs (13 September 1807 – 14 July 1890) was an English botanist.
-Born in Millbrook, near Southampton, he was the second son of Samuel Ralfs, a yeoman of an old family in Hampshire.
+Born in Millbrook, Hampshire, near Southampton, he was the second son of Samuel Ralfs, a yeoman of an old family in Hampshire.
 He has been commemorated in the names of many plant groups and taxa at many levels.

 Early life and education

 Ralfs's father died at Mudeford near Christchurch before John was a year old, and the children (two sons and two daughters) were brought up at Southampton by their mother.
 After being educated privately he was articled to his uncle, a surgeon of Brentford, with whom he lived for two years and a half.
 For two years he was a pupil at Winchester Hospital, and in 1832 he passed his final examination, being specially recommended by the examiners for his knowledge of botany.
 For some time he practised in partnership with another surgeon at Shoreditch, and he is also said to have practised at Towcester.

 At Torquay, where he moved on account of lung disease (probably tubercular in origin), he married, in 1835, Laura Cecilia, daughter of Henry Newman.
 In November 1837, for the sake of the mild climate, he settled at Penzance, and, having abandoned his profession, dwelt there for the rest of his life.
+Ralfs marriage proved unhappy.
+Within two years from their union his wife joined her parents in France.
+She died in 1848, at the chateau of the Count and Countess of Morambert in the Dordogne.
+Ralfs visited the chateau in 1850, and took the opportunity of seeing the chief botanists in Paris.